divocbn/gta-anticheat/README.md

 ## Description

-This project is an anticheat system originally designed for a server on RAGE:MP, a multiplayer modification for GTA V. The purpose of this system is to detect and prevent cheating in the game.
+This project is an anticheat system originally designed for a server on RAGE:MP, a multiplayer modification for GTA:V. The purpose of this system is to detect and prevent cheating in the game.
 Please note that this project is somewhat old and the code may not reflect modern standards.

 ## Project Overview